 The “healthy” form of cholesterol, HDL (High Density Lipoprotein), is increased when you eat foods rich in phytate.10 This provides your body with the building blocks it needs for the production cholic acid, among other valuable actions.

 Prevents Kidney Stones

 Few things are more distressing (and painful) than kidney stones.
-One way to reduce the likelihood of the formation of calcification in the kidneys, and keep this bone-essential organ healthy, is to be sure you get plenty of phytate.
+One way to reduce the likelihood of calcification in the kidneys, and to keep this bone-essential organ healthy, is to be sure you get plenty of phytate.

 One study investigating potential treatments found that in rats treated with aqueous phytic acid and phytic/zinc mixture the “number of calcifications on the papillary tips and the total calcium amount of the papillary tissue were significantly reduced.”11 More phytic acid resulted in less calcifications.

 A human study that compared urine samples from active calcium oxalate stone formers with healthy people discovered that those unaffected by the condition also had higher phytic acid levels.12 The connection between the two was direct.
 Get enough phytic acid to inhibit crystallization of calcium salts and prevent the consequent renal stone development.

 As I mentioned in the opening of this post, in addition to having an indirect positive impact on bone health by increasing the absorption of polyphenols and reducing inflammation, phytate is also recognized as distinctly beneficial for bone loss prevention, and it accomplishes this without the dangerous side-effects of pharmaceuticals.

 Surprisingly, more than one study has drawn the conclusion that those who don’t get enough phytate tend to be the same people who develop osteoporosis.13,14 One study examined 1,906 participants through bone mineral density testing and questionnaires on dietary and other risk factors.
 The conclusion?